 But if these two assumptions frame the recourse to irony as a form of critique, the practice of a politics of irony is troubled by three interlinked problems.
 In this paper, I will unpack these problems, in order to argue that at their root lies an assumption about the communicative structure of irony.
 In order to explore this, I want to begin with a thinker who is, initially, working from out of a very different tradition to the examples above: Franco 'Bifo' Berardi.
-For Berardi, the prospect of irony that it is not only a form of critique, but also a medium of hope; indeed, it is only irony that can resist the contemporary political malaise.
+For Berardi, the prospect of irony as not only a form of critique, but also a medium of hope; indeed, it is only irony that can resist the contemporary political malaise.
 But Berardi remains elliptical on the matter of how this is put into action, both practically and conceptually.
 In this sense, while Berardi's extensive work on the neoliberal technologies of society marks out a very different route to his conclusions, his concept of irony itself is aligned with theorists such as Rorty, Willett, and Bernstein: for all of these thinkers, irony offers a way of subverting the seeming inevitability of the present age.
 But by the same token, Berardi's claims remain just as open to the three problems for a politics of irony as his liberal counterparts.
 Thus, rather than present an account of Berardi's thought in its entirety, the aim of this paper is to examine his claims through the lens of irony.
 By exploring these problems, the distinctive possibilities that Berardi's work offers in relation to our initial examples, and the direction for a politics of irony to take shape, can be brought to the fore.

 According to Berardi, late capitalism is not simply an economic position, but also a moral and ontological one, which leads individuals to exhaustion, depression and anxiety.
 Drawing on the analyses of post-industrial capitalism informed by Deleuze, Guattari, Baudrillard, Negri and Marazzi, Berardi's writing focuses on the ways in which the development of capitalism and neoliberalism have entered the human psyche, emotions and desires as well as working practices.
 In both Heroes: Mass Murder and Suicide (2015) and The Uprising: On Poetry and Finance (2012), he concludes with an assertion that this current dystopia 'has to be faced and dissolved by irony.'
-(2015, p.224).
+(2015: 224).
 For Berardi, this need for irony is threefold.
-First, he notes a 'desperate lack of irony' in modern identity; a consequence of our traditional models of heroic agency being replaced with 'gigantic machines of simulation' (2015, p.
-5), and the resulting uncertainty producing aggressive desires for identities and sub-cultures.
+First, he notes a 'desperate lack of irony' in modern identity; a consequence of our traditional models of heroic agency being replaced with 'gigantic machines of simulation' (2015: 5), and the resulting uncertainty producing aggressive desires for identities and subcultures.
 Second, this is enforced by what Berardi terms the prevalence of 'positive feedback' in the social field.
 In cybernetics, he notes, negative feedback is when the output of a system opposes changes to its input, thus reducing the significance of the change.
 But positive feedback increases these agitations in response to the agitations themselves.
 This model serves Berardi as a model for his thinking on our social interactions: 'in conditions of info-acceleration and hypercomplexity, as the conscious and rational will becomes unable to check and to adjust trends, the trends themselves become self-reinforcing up to the point of final collapse.'
-(2012, p.
-12) Positive feedback here reflects in many ways what Pariser (2012) termed filter bubbles: the combination of personalised algorithms presenting information to a digital media user they are likely to agree with, and the social psychological principle of groupthink, produces a limited reality tailored to views and beliefs we are already comfortable with.
-Yet for Berardi this is not simply an issue for digital media, but for politics and its 'techno-financial authoritarianism' which blends it with economics.
-Rather than offer a site of challenge or improvement to existing systems, as a system of negative feedback might, he argues that contemporary politics works to only ingrain itself as the only system, by regulating education, limiting public inquiries, and so on (2012, p.
-13).

-Third, Berardi acknowledges that within such self-reinforcing systems, the question is not 'what can be done?', but 'what can be done, when we know nothing can be done?'
+(2012: 12) Third, Berardi acknowledges that within such self-reinforcing systems, the question is not 'what can be done?', but 'what can be done, when we know nothing can be done?'
 When 'everybody knows' what the wrongs of neoliberal theology and capitalist absolutism are, he argues, 'denunciation is feeding frustration and leading nowhere.'
-(2015, p.
-200)
+(2015: 200)